Running tasks in PE

 Running a task does not update your Puppet configuration.
 If you run a task that changes the state of a resource that Puppet is managing, a subsequent Puppet run changes the state of that resource back to what is defined in your Puppet configuration.
 For example, if you use a task to update the version of a managed package, the version of that package is reset to whatever is specified in a manifest on the next Puppet run.

-If you have set up compilers and you want to use tasks, you must either set primary_uris or server_list on agents to point to your compilers.
-This setting is described in the section on configuring compilers for orchestrator scale.
+primary_uris or server_list on agents to point to your compilers.
+This setting is

-Run ad-hoc tasks on targeted nodes to upgrade packages, restart services, or perform any other type of single-action executions on nodes in your inventory.
+Running tasks from the console Run ad-hoc tasks on targeted nodes to upgrade packages, restart services, or perform any other type of single-action executions on nodes in your inventory.

-Use the puppet task run command to run tasks on agent nodes.
+Running tasks from the command line Use the puppet task runcommand to run tasks on agent nodes.

 You can stop a task that is currently running if, for example, you realize you need to adjust your PQL query or edit the task run parameters.